Fitus/Zaloha.sh/DOCUMENTATION.md

    flash drive, mounted Samba or NFS volume).
  * Zaloha does not lock files while copying them.
 No writing on either directory may occur while Zaloha runs.
- * Zaloha always copies whole files (not parts of files like RSYNC).
-This is, however, fully sufficient in many situations.
+ * Zaloha always copies whole files via the operating system's CP command (= no delta-transfer like in RSYNC).
+ * Zaloha is not memory-constrained (metadata is processed as CSV files, no limit for huge directory trees).
  * Zaloha has optional reverse-synchronization features (details below).
  * Zaloha can optionally compare files byte by byte (details below).
  * Zaloha prepares scripts for case of eventual restore (details below).